Ukraine Urges Global Solidarity To Prevent Chernobyl Repeat - UrduPoint

 Ukraine Urges Global Solidarity To Prevent Chernobyl Repeat

-Ukrainian President Volodymyr Zelensky on Monday urged the international community to work together to ensure nuclear security and prevent a repeat of the Chernobyl disaster on the 35th anniversary of the world's worst nuclear accident
+Ukrainian President Volodymyr Zelensky on Monday urged the international community to work together to guarantee global nuclear security and prevent a repeat of the Chernobyl disaster on the 35th anniversary of the world's worst nuclear accident

-Chernobyl, Ukraine, (APP - UrduPoint / Pakistan Point News - 26th Apr, 2021 ) :Ukrainian President Volodymyr Zelensky on Monday urged the international community to work together to ensure nuclear security and prevent a repeat of the Chernobyl disaster on the 35th anniversary of the world's worst nuclear accident.
+Chernobyl, Ukraine, (APP - UrduPoint / Pakistan Point News - 26th Apr, 2021 ) :Ukrainian President Volodymyr Zelensky on Monday urged the international community to work together to guarantee global nuclear security and prevent a repeat of the Chernobyl disaster on the 35th anniversary of the world's worst nuclear accident.

-He made the comments during a trip to the Chernobyl exclusion zone, an area spanning a 30-kilometre (20-mile) radius around the nuclear power plant that was evacuated in the aftermath of the accident and has been deemed unsafe for humans to live for thousands of years.
+He made the comments during a trip to the Chernobyl exclusion zone, an area spanning a 30-kilometre (20-mile) radius around the nuclear power plant that was evacuated in the aftermath of the accident and has been deemed unsafe for humans to live for thousands of years to come.

-In the capital Kiev, dozens of people including religious leaders and elderly veterans in military uniform involved in the fraught clean up efforts immediately after the incident joined a ceremony and placed flowers at a Chernobyl memorial.
+In the capital Kiev, religious leaders and elderly veterans in military uniform involved in the fraught clean-up efforts immediately after the incident joined a ceremony and placed flowers at a memorial.

 "History does not go backwards," Zelensky said in his televised speech, "so Chernobyl today is a common challenge and a joint responsibility for the future and safety of the planet".